pedrocunha1596/foods_api/README.md

 ## Usage

-Access the service in your localhost, port: 3000.
+Access the service in your machine (localhost), port: 3000.
 You can use any HTTP client to make the following requests:

-1. Fetch a single food from the system, given the food ID:
+1. Fetch a single food from the system, given the food ID.

 ```python
 GET http://localhost:3000/foods/ID
 ```

-2. List all the foods in the system
+2. List all the foods in the system.

 ```python
 GET http://localhost:3000/foods